Why select our office for dental implants?

 C. Restoration of the Dental Implant – Once the bone has healed around the dental implant, it is ready to work.
 Dr. Bushong will discuss the various options available for the most cosmetic and most functional options.

-Impression or Digital Scan – An exact replica of the implant and your teeth are sent to a high quality dental laboratory, where the abutment and dental crowns and/or abutments and dentures are made.
-This process typically takes 3-4 weeks.
+Impression or Digital Scan – An exact replica of the implant and your teeth are made in our high quality dental laboratory, where the abutment and dental crowns and/or abutments and dentures are made.
+We make this process fast in our office typically taking 1-5 days (usually less than a week) compared with most dental offices in San Antonio, TX that take at least 3-4 weeks.